A nonprofit global initiative of the Human Development ProjectPublic launch October 2026

 Separation of Teaching and Measurement

-The WUSCT possesses unusually strong construct validity and is, by design, resistant to upward faking: respondents at lower stages cannot produce the reasoning characteristic of higher stages, and the scoring system assigns stage values on the basis of structural features that bear no visible relation to the task (Loevinger, 1976, 1986; Redmore, 1976; Chandler, Alexander, & Heaton, 2004).
-The instrument cannot, in any ordinary sense, be studied for.
+The WUSCT possesses unusually strong construct validity and is, by design, resistant to upward faking: respondents at lower stages cannot produce the reasoning characteristic of higher stages, and the scoring system assigns stage values on the basis of structural features that bear no visible relation to the task (Loevinger, 1976, 1986; Redmore, 1976; Chandler et al., 2004).
+The instrument cannot, in any ordinary sense, be prepared for.

 The curriculum was designed accordingly.
-Following the procedural safeguards used by Manners et al. (2004), no reference was made in any course material to Loevinger, Cook-Greuter, ego development, the WUSCT, or sentence-stem assessment of any kind.
-Subjects encountered the instrument only at baseline and at post-assessment, and scoring was conducted blind by independently trained raters with no role in the course.
+Following the procedural safeguards used by Manners et al. (2004), no reference was made in any course material to Loevinger, Cook-Greuter, Loevinger’s ego development theory, the WUSCT, or sentence-stem assessment of any kind.
+Subjects encountered the instrument only at baseline and at post-assessment, and scoring was blindly conducted by independently trained raters with no role in the course.

 Limitations

 Several limitations bear on the interpretation of these findings.
 First, the design was quasi-experimental rather than fully randomized.
 Participants were not randomly allocated to intervention or control, introducing the possibility that unmeasured pre-existing differences between groups contributed to the observed effects.
-Although pretest scores were statistically controlled and did not differ significantly between groups, a fully randomized trial would resolve the residual confound more definitively.
+Although pretest scores were statistically controlled, a fully randomized controlled trial with pre-stratified stage groups, now warranted and feasible given these findings, would resolve the residual confound.

-Second, the study's author served as the principal instructor for the intervention course.
-This represents an inherent limitation in first-generation evaluations of researcher-designed interventions — a limitation shared by Manners et al. (2004) and Vincent et al. (2015) — and one that independent replication with different instructors would address.
+Second, the study’s authors served as the principal instructors for the intervention course.
+This represents an inherent limitation in first-generation evaluations of researcher-designed interventions — a limitation shared by Manners et al. (2004) — and one that independent replication with different instructors would address.

 Conclusion